stephanebisson/truther/README.md

 	'no'.to_b == false

-Check `Truther::TRUTHER_STRINGS` and `Truther::FALSY_STRINGS` to find out how strings are mapped to boolean.
+Check `Truther::TRUTHY_STRINGS` and `Truther::FALSY_STRINGS` to find out how strings are mapped to boolean.

 An unrecognized string will raise `Truther::NeitherTrueNorFalseError` unless a default value is provided.
 In which case the default value will be returned.